 The Dean of the faculty is responsible for selecting scholarship candidates based on the factors mentioned above.

 The dean of the Faculty of Medicine & Dentistry at Palacky University awards merit scholarships to candidates with exceptional academic grades.
 Students that are pursuing full-time master’s or doctoral programs at the university are eligible to apply for the scholarship.
 The amount of the award varies from program to program.

 Masaryk University’s Faculty of Medicine has a handful of scholarship and bursary awards for their medical students.

 - Newcomer’s Scholarship: Awarded to students from developing countries that are pursuing a full-time program that is taught in English at the university.
 The scholarship awards 4348 USD (100 000 CZK) to help with the first-year studies.
 The application window to avail of this scholarship lies between 30 November to 30 April.

 - Merit Scholarship & Bursary Program: Designed to motivate the students of the faculty to excel in academics, this scholarship awards monetary rewards on the basis of academic excellence during the study.

 - Accommodation Grant: Only for those students who are enrolled in a full-time program at Masaryk University and have not availed of the MEYS Scholarship.

 Merit scholarships to enroll in medical studies in the Czech Republic are rare.
 Students can look for funding options through third-party sources and government organizations too.
 However, the return on investment is huge as the medical universities here are relatively affordable.
 The cost of studying medicine and dentistry in the Czech Republic is approximately $15,000 USD per year.
 Moreover, they unlock a plethora of future opportunities after medical studies in the Czech Republic.
-To get more information regarding scholarships to study medicine in the Czech Republic, contact OneApply by Gyanberry.
+To get more information regarding scholarships to study medicine in the Czech Republic, contact Gyanberry.